rileywheadon/poll-app/README.md

 - How do I commit my changes to a branch and then create a pull request?

 Please write clear commit messages in the present tense (i.e. "Update response UI" instead of "Updated response UI").
 Additionally, try to make a commit every time you make a signfiicant change.
 I am happy to get involved with the trickier parts of `git` (i.e. merge conflicts), but you should be able to handle most stuff (i.e. pulling changes, committing to a branch, opening a pull request) on your own.

+## Mail Setup

+See the instructions [here](https://www.namecheap.com/support/knowledgebase/article.aspx/9188/2175/gmail-fetcher-setup-for-namecheap-private-email/) to link the company email to your personal gmail account.
+Our company email address is admin@polll.org.
+Please set your name to "Admin" to retain anonymity.
+When choosing a port to send from, use SSL on port 465.
+Contact me for the account password.